Productive capacities analysis key to reducing vulnerabilities in graduating LDCs

 —-

 .
-Productive capacities are key to achieving the SDGs in a multidimensional and coherent manner.
-They enable kick starting structural economic transformation, which adds value to the economy and, if properly managed, leads to economic diversification, accelerated growth, greater resilience and ultimately faster poverty reduction and improved standard of living, with resources and space to ensure environmental sustainability and social cohesion.
+These productive capacities are essential to achieving the SDGs in a comprehensive and integrated manner.
+They drive structural economic transformation, adding value to the economy, and leading to economic diversification, accelerated growth, greater resilience and ultimately faster poverty reduction and improved living standards, while ensuring environmental sustainability and social cohesion.

 – ‒